 a.
 Service Plan Implementation and Monitoring.
-Specify: (a) the entity (entities) responsible for monitoring the implementation of the service plan and participant health and welfare; (b) the monitoring and follow-up method(s) that are used; and, (c) the frequency with which monitoring is performed.
+Specify: (a) the entity (entities) responsible for monitoring the implementation of the service plan, participant health and welfare, and adherence to the HCBS settings requirements under 42 CFR §§ 441.301(c)(4)-(5); (b) the monitoring and follow-up method(s) that are used; and, (c) the frequency with which monitoring is performed.

-The participant's CM is responsible for the coordination and monitoring of all the participant's waiver services included in the PCSP and will assist in identifying and connecting the participant with non-waiver services, including the monitoring of effectiveness of back-up plans.
+The participant?s CM is responsible for the coordination and monitoring of all the participant?s waiver services included in the PCSP and will assist in identifying and connecting the participant with non-waiver services, including the monitoring of effectiveness of back-up plans.

-The CM shall conduct two face-to-face visits with a participant at a covered site within a calendar month with one (1) visit quarterly at the participant's residence.
-For participants receiving supervised residential care, the CM shall conduct at least one (1) of the two (2) monthly visits at the participant's supervised residential care provider site..
-The visit must include input from the participant and may include input from other such as the participant's providers, legal guardian, authorized representative, or PDS representative, if applicable, or other natural supports.
+The CM shall conduct face-to-face visits with the participant monthly, with at least one visit at the participant?s current place of residence every three (3) months.
+The visit must include input from the participant and the participant?s legal guardian, authorized representative, or PDS representative, if applicable.
 For participants with communication barriers, the CM must take steps to ensure the conversation is conducted in a way that is accessible to the participant.
 This could include arranging for an interpreter or a communication device.